-On February 10, 2018, the 14th Annual Valentine's Charity Ball (VCB 14) brought together Masons, spouses, friends and members of the public at the Centurion Conference and Event Centre in support of three important causes: Roger Neilson House, the Bruyère Foundation, and the Royal Ottawa Foundation for Mental Health "Do It For Daron" Initiative.
+On February 9, 2019, the 15th Annual Valentine's Charity Ball (VCB 15) brought together Masons, spouses, friends and members of the public at the Centurion Conference and Event Centre in support of three important causes: Roger Neilson House, the Bruyère Foundation, and the Royal Ottawa Foundation for Mental Health "Do It For Daron" Initiative.

 The evening was filled with great company, great food, great music (provided by the Fabulous Heartbeats), and of course, great generosity.
 With a very extensive and diverse silent auction, money raised was split between the three charities, donated through the Masonic Foundation of Ontario.

 Pictured to the right is the VCB Committee presenting a cheque to Roger Neilson House on July 27, 2016 (L to R: W.Bro.
 Jeff Christie, VCB Committee; R.W.
 Bro.
 Sam Kalinowsky, VCB Committee; Helen Yoxon, Manager of Palliative Care and Roger Neilson House; Lise Beauchemin, Co-ordinator of Volunteer Services, Residence and Community Outreach, Roger Neilson House; W. Bro.
 Adam Thompson, Chair, VCB Committee 2014-16; Bro.
 Abraham Garcia, VCB Committee; Jonathan Bodden, VP, Corporate Partnerships and Community Fundraising, Ottawa Senators Foundation).